Create a leaf-mould cage

 Always take care when using or cutting wire.

 However, if the wire extends to the ground – as it is in most leaf-bins – creatures such as hedgehogs can’t get in and out.
 So the trick is to leave a 13cm gap under at least one side.
 Make sure there are no bits of sharp wire that will catch on animals as they crawl under.

-- Now fill your bin with raked-up leaves in autumn.
+Fill your bin with raked-up leaves in autumn.
 Some leaves rot more quickly than others - sycamore and walnut leaves are especially prone to going rather mushy, so shred them first or mix them in with leaves that decompose well such as oak, beech and hornbeam.

 But put evergreen and conifer leaves in the compost bin.

-- You should have beautiful, grainy leaf-mould within a couple of years.
+You should have beautiful, grainy leaf-mould within a couple of years.
 It is an ideal ingredient in seed and potting compost mixes.
 Just be careful that you only dig it out from the pile when you are sure there are no creatures hibernating underneath.

-- What you'll see.
 It is quite possible that creatures will get into your leaf pile without you knowing so you can, if you want, put a strip of sand along the ground along the front of the bin.
 You’ll then be able to see if there are little paw-prints there.